JakeWritesCode/django-boilerplate/readme.md

  - Split out settings files for production and development.
  - Split out requirements files for production and dev.
  - A basic CircleCI config.
+ - SSO back to most things using django-social-auth, I've configured Google, Meta and MS Exchange.

 ## Notes: